 A Little Point of View

 Amazon Go has got brick and mortar based retailers reeling, but storefronts can survive and thrive if they integrate the best things about digital shopping into their physical spaces.
 As each of these writers note, shopping is not just about convenience.
-In fact, many businesses find — through testing — that adding low-friction upsells at the “add to cart” stage actually slows down conversion and lowers revenue.
+In fact, many businesses find — through A/B testing — that adding low-friction upsells at the “add to cart” stage actually slows down conversion and lowers revenue.
 What retail tech is proving is that the way we market to customers online can and must transfer to store fronts.
 In fact, many landmark e-commerce only business are developing their “IRL” presences.
 These companies are recognizing the customer experience includes brick and mortar — where it make business sense.
 Technology has made convenience a given, so retail tech must change focus and move toward promoting brand identity.